KL Inclusive Working Policy

 Kennisland researches and develops social progress.
 One of the greatest enemies of social progress is inequality.
 Many of the people affected by particular policies are not well represented, which means they rarely have the opportunity to have their voices heard.
 This limits their access to services such as good healthcare and good education, which in turn limits their opportunities in life.
 To reach our goal – a smarter, more social and more creative society (a knowledge society) – we must start by working as inclusively as possible.
 Read how we do this here.

 Inequality is a deeply rooted, structural problem in which everyone plays a role – and that includes us.
 We use our keen eye, our work and our values to recognise and tackle inequality.
-However, we also know this is a process of ++Institutional racismSee also this opinion piece on institutional racism (in Dutch only), on how inequality is deeply entrenched in all our systems and therefore continues to survive in environments where most people are against racism, including our own organisation. .
+However, we also know this is a (long) process of trial and error++Institutional racismSee also this opinion piece on institutional racism (in Dutch only), on how inequality is deeply entrenched in all our systems and therefore continues to survive in environments where most people are against racism, including our own organisation. .
 We don’t let this hold us back, because the same applies to all innovation in society.
 Instead, we fight the temptation to choose the easiest and most pragmatic course.
 And because we want others to be able to judge how well we keep our promises, we have shared our inclusive working policy here.
 If you see something that can be done better, please let us know and keep us sharp.

 Why we devote explicit attention to inclusive working

 - The systems in which we work (such as healthcare, education and government) are based on structures of inequality, and thus reproduce inequality.
 Something has to change.
 If we don’t address it explicitly, nothing will happen.If we don’t address it explicitly, nothing will happen.

 - Our privileges mean we don’t automatically or naturally work inclusively.
 Constant vigilance is needed to recognise our own blind spots and prejudices (and be held to account by others), and to take immediate action where necessary.